I have directly started my previous business without any business plan.

-This is one the weird question I have seen while doing research…
+This is one of the weird questions I have seen while doing research…

 A business plan can be written anywhere.. there is no specified place.

-Note: –There are various online software platforms where you can automate business planning like LivePlan which is leading player in the market.
+Note: There are many best online business plan platforms where you can automate business planning like LivePlan which is a leading player in the market.